 California Homeschooling Laws

-- Legal Information From Christian Home Educators Association of California
+- California Homeschool Law (Christian Home Educators Association of California)

 Although we try to keep our links up to date, state laws change regularly.
 The information at the links provided above may or may not be current.
 Be sure to verify information with your state homeschool organization(s).